Ismail Ibn Sharif: Army reforms

 Moulay Ismail also created the Jaysh al-Udaya, which is to be distinguished from the tribe of Udaya.
 The guich was divided into three reha.
 The first of these reha was the Ahl Souss (house of Souss), which was composed of four Banu Maqil Arab tribes of Souss: Ulad Jerrar, Ulad Mtâa, Zirara, and the Chebanate.
-In the 16th century, these tribes had formed the core of the Saadian army, against the Jashem Arabs of Rharb who were part of Banu Hilal and included the Khlot and Safiane, who had supported the Marinid dynasty of Fez.
-The second reha was the M'ghafra of Oued Noun, who were descended from Banu Maqil, Khnata bent Bakkar came from this group.
+In the 16th century, these tribes had formed the core of the Saadi army, against the Jashem Arabs of Rharb who were part of Banu Hilal and included the Khlout and Safiane, who had supported the Marinid dynasty of Fez.
+The second reha was the Mghafra of Oued Noun, who were descended from Banu Maqil, Khnata bint Bakkar came from this group.
 The third reha contained the members of the tribe of Udaya itself.
 They were a powerful desert tribe who were originally from the Adrar Plateau and were formidable camel riders.
 Shortly before Moulay Ismail's reign, they had moved north and they were found in Souss under Moulay Ismail.
 After he reconquered Marrakesh in 1674, Ismail encountered a poor shepherd of the Udaya called Bou-Chefra and learned that his people had been forced to leave the desert because of the drought and were originally Banu Maqil like himself.
 Sympathizing with their plight, the Sultan decided to turn them into an elite division of his army.

 The Jaysh al-Udaya became a major portion of Sultan's army, governed by the principle of makhzen in which land was granted to soldiers in exchange for military service.
 According to the historian Simon Pierre, "After the Alaouite conquest, the people of the Maghreb had been despoiled and disarmed and, except for one Berber tribe and the Rifians, only the Abid al-Bukhari and the Udaya exercised the monopoly on violence.
 Thirty years later, at the death of Moulay Ismail in 1727, it was the caids of the Abid al-Bukhari and the Udaya who joined with the ulama of Meknes and the ministers to choose sultan Moulay Ahmed Adh-Dhahabî!"
 However, other sources state that Moulay Ismail had designated him as his successor before his death.
 Regardless, during the period of anarchy after Ismail's death, the Udaya certainly played a major role in deposing several Sultans along with the Abid al-Bukhari.

+Additionally, Moulay Ismail was able to make use of European renegades' knowledge and experience of artillery, when he formed them into a military corps, Michael Peyron has noted the sultan employed renegade Spanish gunners to operate his cannon batteries, as it recorded during his conquest of Fêzzâz in 1692.